wrcorcoran/wrcorcoran.github.io/_pages/research.md

 We have pivoted to the [*minimum edge set perturbation problem*](https://github.com/wrcorcoran/minimum-edge-set-perturbation).
 Here is the guiding question:

-What is the maximum number of edges which can be added to a graph without changing the accuracy of a graph neural network classification?
-Are there certain metrics (homophily, degree, nearest neighbors), which provide an algorithmic way to do add these edges?
+What is the maximum number of edges that can be added to a graph without changing the accuracy of a graph neural network classification?
+Are there certain metrics (homophily, degree, nearest neighbors), that provide an algorithmic way to add these edges?
 How does this compare to standard adversarial attacks?

 ---
 ## Fall